jeffreythomasprice/misc-experiments/robowar/ts/docs/instruction_set.md

 09 - mod rd, ra, rb - set register rd = register a % register b
-0a - shl rd, ra, rb - set register rd = register a left shifted by register b bits 0b - shr rd, ra, rb - set register rd = register a right shifted by register b bits 0c - jump rd - jump to address in register rd
+0a - shl rd, ra, rb - set register rd = register a left shifted by register b bits 0b - shr rd, ra, rb - set register rd = register a right shifted by register b bits 0c - and rd, ra, rb - set register rd = register a bitwise and register b 0d - or rd, ra, rb - set register rd = register a bitwise or register b 0e - xor rd, ra, rb - set register rd = register a bitwise xor register b 0f - jump rd - jump to address in register rd
-0d - jeq rd, ra, rb - jump to address in register rd if register a == register b 0e - jne rd, ra, rb - jump to address in register rd if register a != register b 0f - jlt rd, ra, rb - jump to address in register rd if register a < register b 10 - jle rd, ra, rb - jump to address in register rd if register a <= register b 11 - jgt rd, ra, rb - jump to address in register rd if register a > register b 12 - jge rd, ra, rb - jump to address in register rd if register a >= register b 13 - push rx - push value in register x to the stack 14 - pop rx - pop value from stack and put in register x 15 - fire rx - fire a bullet with energy in register x
+10 - jeq rd, ra, rb - jump to address in register rd if register a == register b 11 - jne rd, ra, rb - jump to address in register rd if register a != register b 12 - jlt rd, ra, rb - jump to address in register rd if register a < register b 13 - jle rd, ra, rb - jump to address in register rd if register a <= register b 14 - jgt rd, ra, rb - jump to address in register rd if register a > register b 15 - jge rd, ra, rb - jump to address in register rd if register a >= register b 16 - push rx - push value in register x to the stack 17 - pop rx - pop value from stack and put in register x 18 - fire rx - fire a bullet with energy in register x

 labels are identifiers followed by ":"